 As the Director of Patient and Family Experience, Mollie works directly with patients and families who are either currently receiving mental health care at one of our UW Medicine hospitals or clinics or may be looking to do so.
 She helps patients and families connect with appropriate mental health providers and offers information and resources as well as specialized navigation assistance.
 Mollie also manages our team of Mental Health Navigators who are part of our provider and patient consultation lines, including PAL for Moms, the Psychiatry Consultation Line and the Mental Health CareConnect programs.
 When she is not at work, Mollie enjoys live music, travel, gardening and spending time with her husband, Dave, and their dog, Louis.

-Heather received her MBA from the University of Washington and has been in the Department for six years.
-As Associate Director of Clinical Finance & Analytics, Heather’s main role is to support the Department’s clinical operations and finances at UWMC, HMC, UWNC, SCCA and SCH as well as through various state and community clinical contracts.
-She also supports faculty clinical incentives and process improvement initiatives.
-In her spare time, Heather, her husband Nate and their dog Fiddler enjoy traveling, experiencing various cuisines both locally and abroad, and reading epic fantasy series (she is always open to reading suggestions!).
+Heather received her MBA from the University of Washington and has been in the Department for eight years.
+As Associate Director of Clinical & Education Finance, Heather’s main role is to support the Department’s clinical operations and finances at UWMC, HMC, UWNC, SCCA and SCH as well as through various state and community clinical contracts.
+She also supports the Department’s education programs’ finances, faculty clinical incentives and process improvement initiatives.
+In her spare time, Heather, her husband Nate and their dogs Fiddler and Dante enjoy traveling, experiencing various cuisines both locally and abroad, and reading epic fantasy series (she is always open to reading suggestions!).

 Dr. Kurtz-Nelson is a research scientist, licensed psychologist, and clinical director of the Research in Autism and the Brain Lab (RAB Lab).
 Her research and clinical interests center on improving medical and behavioral outcomes for individuals with rare genetic differences associated with autism.
 Dr. Kurtz-Nelson received her PhD in school psychology and MS in special education from the University of Oregon.
 She completed her clinical internship at the Munroe-Meyer Institute, University of Nebraska Medical Center and her postdoctoral training at the University of Washington.